 You can normally access your usual student maintenance grants and loans.
 In addition, some local authorities provide a travel grant for students studying overseas.
 Please check with your local authority and the USW Student Money Advice Team.

-An idea of the cost of living in the USA can be found on the websites of the University of Central Missouri and Eastern Illinois University.
+An idea of the cost of living in the USA can be found on the website of Eastern Illinois University.
 Remember that as an exchange student you will not pay tuition fees to the overseas university, although you may have to pay fees such as the cost of materials, medical insurance or an orientation fee (this will vary depending on the institution).

 If you will be going abroad in the second half of the academic year, think carefully before tying yourself into a year-long contract for accommodation in the UK.